brodieaustin/avalon-novel/index.markdown

 "Yes, sir.
 I'm a hard worker.
 I'll do a good job."
 She tried to keep the desperation out of her voice and speak matter of factly.
 She had learned the lesson many times over that maintaining appearances mattered greatly.

-He leaned back in his chair.
+The man, who had introduced himself as Mr. Mercer, leaned back in his chair.
 He looked at her again and a shrewed look came into his eyes, "I suppose you're from the prison, aren't you?
 Seems like everyone here is one way or another.
 Or if they weren't they were at some point."
 He paused, "Well?"

 Tara didn't know how to respond.
 He was asking the question so matter of factly that she decided it was best to be truthful, "Yes, sir."